-The student resides within 1,000 feet of a public school in the LEA and is on the Citizens of the World - Kansas City Family Handbook, 2022-23 property of his or her residence.
+The student resides within 1,000 feet of a public school in the LEA and is on the property of his or her residence.

 If a student violates this prohibition he or she may be subject to additional discipline, including suspension or expulsion, in accordance with the offense, Failure to Meet Conditions of Suspension, listed below.